Archive article

 Gunfights: Due to the Kid's

-participation in the Lincoln County War, he did participate in some
+participation in the Lincoln County War, he was indeed involved in some

 ********************************************* ~ Newspaper Article ~ Here's an excerpt taken from Historian Drew Gomber's article in the October 31, 2002 issue of the Ruidoso News: I have heard many of the less informed refer to Billy the Kid as a "cop killer," concerning his participation in the death of Sheriff Brady on April 1, 1878.
 That is an easy — and modern — designation.
 And it is always a bad idea to judge denizens of the 19th century with our modern values.
 While it is true that the Kid was part of a six-man team of shooters who opened up on the Sheriff that day, there are several facts that are invariably left out of the mix.
 One is that Billy and the other shooters were all legally appointed constables... so, does that mean that when Dick Brewer, and for that matter, any of the other Regulators who were killed before they were declared outlaw by the governor, were also "cops," and therefore, the men who killed them were "cop killers?"
 I guess what I'm trying to say is that the "cops" in the Old West were frequently outlaws who were temporarily on the side of the law.
 It was not as cut and dried as it is today.
 Things have changed.